 The pair also discuss King's Bill Hodges mystery series, as well as a controversial moment in Game of Thrones.
 In Season 1 of the influential show [spoiler alert] Sansa is made to look at the severed head of her father Ned Stark.
 Martin says that to save money, the show purchased a used box of props for the scene.
 "Everything was fine," Martin says, "except one of the severed heads was George W. Bush."

-At 50:08, you’ll also hear King’s response to a question that Martin has always wanted to ask him: "How the fuck do you write so many books, so fast?"
+At 50:08, you’ll also hear King’s response to a question that so many people have for the author: "How the fuck do you write so many books, so fast?"

 After expressing how big a fan he is of King's books, Martin tells King he wishes he wrote as quickly as him.
 Given the prolonged wait for the next book in the A Song of Ice and Fire series, many fans would agree—but Martin's works are always worth the wait.
 And King, who faced intense pressure from fans during the long wait between books in his fantasy The Dark Tower saga, empathizes with the tremendous pressure that comes with writing a commercially successful ongoing series.

 This story was originally published on June 20th, 2017.